 - Kürtös Kalács

 With paprika used as a key ingredients and dry meats often served up at lunchtime, traditional food from Hungary goes much further.
-In fact, rather than just being associated with Goulash, Hungarian dishes are often some of Europe’s best-kept secrets.
+In fact, food tours in Budapest will showcase Hungarian dishes as among some of Europe’s best-kept secrets.

 Although a food tour in Budapest is also a chance to discover something new, it’s also the best way to try old favourites.
 Without a doubt the most famous of all Hungarian dishes, Goulash is a staple on almost any menu throughout Budapest.